UNC-ChemNMR/CHEM-467-python-for-chemists/setup/1)-get-longleaf-access.md

 **Longleaf On Demand:** a user-friendly web-portal that provides a graphical interface for apps including Jupyter.

+**Github**: a web-based platform where developers can store, share, and collaboratively work on coding projects.

 </div>

 ## Request a Longleaf account